Ureterocele Treatment & Management

 • Comorbid conditions (risk of anesthesia)

-Surgical therapy for both pediatric and adult ureteroceles may include endoscopic puncture, incision or transurethral unroofing of the ureterocele, upper pole heminephrectomy, excision of ureterocele and ureteral reimplantation, and nephroureterectomy.
+Surgical therapy for both pediatric and adult ureteroceles may include any of the following:

 Endoscopic puncture

 This procedure also allows palliative decompression in children at high risk (secondary to concurrent medical illness), so that definitive reconstruction can be delayed until an adequate healing period has occurred.
-Antibiotic prophylaxis should be administered postoperatively in pediatric patients until a VCUG can be performed to assess for vesicoureteral reflux.
+Antibiotic prophylaxis should be administered postoperatively in pediatric patients until voiding cystourethrography (VCUG) can be performed to assess for vesicoureteral reflux.
 Ectopic ureterocele and duplicated system are associated with a significantly higher rate of secondary procedures, which is most often related to the presence of reflux.
-Endoscopic treatment provides definitive therapy in only 10-40% of patients with ectopic ureteroceles, compared to 80-90% of patients with a single system intravesical ureterocele.
+Endoscopic treatment provides definitive therapy in only 10-40% of patients with ectopic ureteroceles, compared with 80-90% of patients with a single-system intravesical ureterocele.

 Transurethral unroofing